dbudzik/project9_SHM/manuscript.md

 **Force Input**

 Ambient vibration was inputted into the structure by two types of forced excitations.
-The forced excitation cases consider both impact hammer tests, and broadband excitations provided by an electrodynamic shaker.
+The forced exci- tation cases consider both impact hammer tests, and broadband excitations provided by an electrodynamic shaker.
 The choice of these two methods is to simulate the structure's response during an earthquake.

 ### 2.4 Motivation behind the project on structural damage detection
-Numerous structural health monitoring algorithms have been developed and been implemented on experimental and full-scale structure.
-Because the techniques are applied to different structures under various conditions, the relative merits of each algorithm are not obvious.
+Numerous structural health monitoring algorithms have been developed and been implemented on experimental and full-scale structure.Because the techniques are applied to different structures under various conditions, the relative merits of each algorithm are not obvious.
 Thus, the community would benefit from a comparison of several algorithms when applied to the same problems.

-## 3. Exploratory Data Analysis
+# 3. Exploratory Data Analysis

-The goal of this EDA is to identify characteristics between damage and undamaged conditions in order to perform data preparation and develop a model in the future steps.
+The goal of this EDA is to identify characteristics between damage and undamage conditions in order to perform data preparation and develop a model in the future steps.

 ## 3.1 Preparing the data

 <img src="images/condition.JPG" width="300"/>
 </p>
 <p>
-<em>Figure 3.1: Checking if the data is sorted logically as undamaged becoming damaged.</em>
+<em>Figure 3.1: Checking if the data is sorted logically as undamage becoming damag.</em>
 <p>

 As the dataset shows, we have damage within our data.
 Therefore, Case 1 is not represented in train data.